Dopex - Project Breakdown | Revelo Intel

 Risks

 Like any other DeFi protocol, Dopex is exposed to smart contract risk.
-Not only are option Smart Contracts relatively new and complex, but the application of Options pricing models to an EVM implementation can add extra complexity and unpredictable risk exposure.
+Not only are option smart contracts relatively new and complex, but the application of Options pricing models to an EVM implementation can add extra complexity and unpredictable risk exposure.

 The promise of decentralization and removal of middlemen can also be perceived by many as a lack of accountability from an anonymous team.
 While that anonymity can function as a badge of honor in a DeFi environment, it can also allow for potentially malicious behaviors.
 However, up until now, the Dopex team has a long track record of protecting user funds and building innovative products, all while taking steps towards increased transparency through measures such as audits, Gnosis multisigs, decentralized governance…